bootdotdev/blog/content/python/python-vs-julia.md

 Julia’s original creators decided that Julia should be just as fast as C. They followed through on their promise, which means implementing additional functions for machine learning purposes in Julia is less complex than with Python, and you don’t give up any [performance](https://entwickler.de/machine-learning/julia-ist-bei-einfachen-machine-learning-aufgaben-mit-python-vergleichbar-aber-besser-geeignet-fur-komplexere/).
 When looking at Julia versus Python in terms of speed for machine learning, Julia steals the show.

-## Julia versus Python: Data Science
+## Is Python or Julia better for data science?

 Julia is faster when loading data in, which is very important for data scientists.
 Julia can also [work directly](https://www.analyticsvidhya.com/blog/2020/08/what-is-better-for-data-science-learning-and-work-julia-or-python/) with external libraries, including those in Python, C, and Fortran.
 Julia is better than Python when it comes to memory management, both by default and by allowing more manual control of it.